 0 = In-person

-in-class and online discussion participation, two medium-length papers, and midterm and final exams
+class participation, two medium length papers, GLOW posts and responses, midterm and final exams.

 ability to read music; open to qualified non-majors with the permission of instructor